Blueprint for Infrastructure and Operations for this Government Agency

 The Solution

-In summary, the customer got a new infrastructure where
+In summary, the client received a renewed infrastructure where:

-· VMware Cloud Foundation ensures theblueprint and repeatability character
+· VMware Cloud Foundation ensures the character of blueprints and their repeatability,

-· VMware Tanzu Kubernetes Grid was integratedfor certain use cases as a "module"
+· VMware Tanzu Kubernetes Grid is integrated as a "module" for specific application scenarios,

-· VMware NSX-T was integrated in ahigh-load environment with a high number of groups and rules
+· VMware NSX-T is used in a high-load environment with many groups and rules,

-· All end-user services are consumablefrom VMware vRealize Automation
+· all end-user services are covered by VMware Aria Automation,

 · VMware vRealize Operations is the keytool for the operation teams with custom health dashboards

-“Eventually, the system will be rolled out hundreds of time and canreact much more flexible to new technologies such as containers then the oldsystem could” concluded Schoen.
+Over time, the system will be implemented hundreds of times and will be able to respond much more flexibly to new technologies like containers than the outdated system could."

 Questions?